IronOxidizer/gui-toolkit-benchmarks/README.md

 ### Startup time

-The time between the application start to the first complete paint **and** input handling is enabled.
-This is sent to the benchmarker by printing the epoch time in the most precise method to `stderr` when startup is complete.
-Startup time has the following variants:
+The time between the application start to the first complete paint.
+This is done by measuring the time needed for the image on screen to stabilize.

 - **cold**: The startup time immediately after first download or compile (no caching, first JIT not yet performed)
 - **warm**: The startup time after opening and closing the application 8 times